Lazarus Vaalepu: 2024

 In round 20 of the 2024 NRL season, Vaalepu made his NRL debut for Melbourne against the Sydney Roosters.
 On 1 October, he was named on the bench in the 2024 NRL Grand Final, replacing the suspended Nelson Asofa-Solomona.
 In just his seventh NRL match, Vaalepu entered the field during the Grand Final to become the most inexperienced player to play in a Grand Final since 1994.

 Following the Grand Final, Vaalepu was selected by Samoa as part of the Samoan tour of England.

 2025

-Following the grand final and the exit of Nelson Asofa Solomona, Vaalepu reportedly re-signed with the Storm for a further two years.
+Following the grand final and the exit of Nelson Asofa-Solomona, Vaalepu reportedly re-signed with the Storm for a further two years.

+2026

+On 30 June, the Storm announced that Vaalepu departed the club and signed a deal with the Leigh Leopards in the Super League.

+On 6 August 2026 it was reported that he had signed for Oldham RLFC in the RFL Championship, on loan from the Leigh Leopards.

+On 18 August, Vaalepu joined Super League side Castleford Tigers on loan for the remainder of the season.